TEXT-S&P summary: Breeze Finance S.A.

 Rationale

-The long-term debt rating on the EUR287 million class A senior secured
+The long-term debt rating on the EUR287 million Class A senior secured amortizing notes

-composite of factors outlined below.
-The outlook on both debt issues is stable.
+a composite of factors outlined below.
+The outlook on both debt issues is negative.

-In addition, Breeze Three issued EUR84 million of class C notes (not rated),
+In addition, Breeze Three issued EUR84 million of Class C notes (not rated), which rank

-which rank below the class A and B notes.
-All of the bonds mature on April 19,
+below the Class A and B notes.
+All of the bonds mature on April 19, 2027.

+The Class A secured notes benefit from an unconditional and irrevocable guarantee of payment

+of scheduled interest and principal from MBIA U.K. Insurance Ltd. (B/Negative/--).
+Under our